mecand/simplezmq/README.md

 ```cpp
 int generateValue(int nMax, int nMin)
 ```
 In order to assign unique identifiers for each client, following assignments can be altered.
+Compilation process can be repeated to provide more Device executables and connections can be tested through multiple compilations of EATONClient project and their connection to EATONServer module.

 ```cpp
 jsonClient["device_id"] = "000x";
 jsonClient["device_descriptor"] = "Devicex";